Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Improved upload to smartling flow when post doesn't have any revision.
+Before it required to submit post 2 times (the 1st submit created revision, the 2nd submitted post to smartling).
+Now it works seamles, you should not work does post have revisions or no
+* Fixed default value of page size configuration for existing configurations

 = 1.6.0 =

 **This version may require manual migration steps from previous versions.
 Please read and following steps below:**
 * **If [Smartling ACF localization](https://wordpress.org/plugins/smartling-acf-localization) plugin is used then it must be updated first.**
 * **Disable all custom plugins than extend Smartling Connector before update connector.
 An example, custom plugins that add support of custom content.
 Note that signaure of `EntityAbstract.getAll()` method was changed and custom code should be updated.**